Go to AAD Home

 TYK2 inhibitor

-The TYK2 inhibitor is a newer treatment option for psoriasis.
-If you haven’t gotten the results you want from other treatments for moderate or severe psoriasis, this may be an option for you.
+If you haven’t gotten the results you want from other treatments for moderate-or-severe psoriasis, this medication may be an option.

 Finding the right treatment can be challenging.
 Sometimes, a medication used to treat another condition works best for treating severe psoriasis.
 To learn more about these medications, go to Psoriasis treatment: Off-label medications that work throughout the body.